molgenis/molgenis-app-biobank-explorer/README.md

 ```

 #### Run end-to-end tests
-You can run edn-to-end test locally by running the following command:
+You can run end-to-end test locally by running the following command:

 ```bash
 yarn e2e